benitomartin/benitomartin/README.md

 &nbsp;

 <h2>👨‍💻 My Profile</h2>
-Experienced engineer with 15+ years of exposure to real-world business problems with a strong international background, a team/client-oriented approach, and a deep understanding of maths and statistics.
-With a diverse portfolio of personal Data Science projects in Machine/Deep Learning, including Regression, Classification, Neural Networks, Time Series, Ensemble Methods, NLP, and  Computer Vision, as well as proficiency in Power BI and Tableau with projects in Personal Finance and Product Sales Comparison, I also possess a deep skill set encompassing, SQL, Data Engineering, MLOps, Cloud platforms like GCP and AWS, and various web development tools
+Experienced Data Scientist with a diverse portfolio of personal projects in Machine/Deep Learning, including Regression, Classification, Neural Networks, Time Series, Ensemble Methods, NLP, and Computer Vision, as well as proficiency in Power BI and Tableau with projects in Personal Finance and Product Sales Comparison, I also possess a deep skill set encompassing, SQL, Data Engineering, MLOps, Cloud platforms like GCP and AWS, and various web development tools

 &nbsp;